Connect with others who understand.

 7. Some People Experience a ‘Crap Gap’ Between Infusions

-Some people taking infused DMTs for MS experience what’s known as the “crap gap” between IV infusions of MS medications.
-This may be the time before your next infusion when the drug is wearing off, or it can be right after your most recent trip to the infusion center, before the drug begins to work.
+Some people taking infused DMTs for MS experience what’s known as the “crap gap” between intravenous infusions of MS medications.
+This may be the time before your next infusion when the drug is wearing off, or it can be right after your most recent trip to the infusion center before the drug begins to work.
 During this time, MS symptoms may feel worse, and you may feel generally “off.”

 8. You May Be Eligible for Help With MS Infusion Costs